protickr/git-notebook/readme.md

 [source](https://git-scm.com/book/en/v2/Git-Branching-Rebasing)

 > `$ git pull --rebase`
+> or,
+> `$ git fetch`
+> `$ git rebase remote/branch`
-> in case of a rebase disaster.
+> in case of a rebase disaster, i.e., someone else overwrote commit that you based your work on and force pushed that.

+**You can get the best of both worlds: rebase local changes before pushing to clean up your work, but never rebase anything that you’ve pushed somewhere.**

 ##### Fast Forward Merge